 Moving target devices between collections

-A target device can be moved from one collection to another collection within a site using drag and drop in the console’s Details pane.
+A target device can be moved from one collection to another collection within a site by dragging it into the console’s Details pane.
 Drag the device from one collection, then drop the device into another collection.
 Alternatively, target devices can be moved using the Move menu option.

 To move a target device using the Move menu option: